-What you must pay when Services that are covered for you you get these services Inpatient stay: Covered services received in a SNF during a non-covered skilled nursing facility (SNF) stay If you have exhausted your skilled nursing facility (SNF) benefits or if the skilled nursing facility (SNF) stay is not reasonable and necessary, we will not cover your skilled nursing facility (SNF) stay.
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a SNF during a non-covered skilled nursing facility (SNF) stay If you have exhausted your skilled nursing facility (SNF) benefits or if the skilled nursing facility (SNF) stay is not reasonable and necessary, we will not cover your skilled nursing facility (SNF) stay.
 However, in some cases, we will cover certain services you receive while you are in the skilled nursing facility (SNF).
-Covered services include, but are not limited to: You pay \$0.
-Physician services Diagnostic tests (like lab tests) You pay \$0.
-X-ray, radium, and isotope therapy including technician See "Outpatient materials and services diagnostic tests and therapeutic services and supplies".
-Surgical dressings You pay \$0 for items covered by Medicare.
-You pay \$0 for items Splints, casts and other devices used to reduce fractures and dislocations covered by Medicare.
-Prosthetics and orthotics devices (other than dental) that You pay 20% replace all or part of an internal body organ (including coinsurance. contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, You pay 20% arms, and eyes including adjustments, repairs, and coinsurance. replacements required because of breakage, wear, loss, or a change in the patient's physical condition You pay \$20 per visit.
-Physical therapy, speech therapy, and occupational therapy
+Covered services include, but are not limited to: Physician services • You pay \$0.
+Diagnostic tests (like lab tests) • You pay \$0.
+X-ray, radium, and isotope therapy including technician materials and services • See "Outpatient diagnostic tests and therapeutic services and supplies".
+Surgical dressings • You pay \$0 for items covered by Medicare.
+Splints, casts and other devices used to reduce fractures and dislocations • You pay \$0 for items covered by Medicare.
+Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repoirs of such devices. • You pay \$0. organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition • You pay \$0.
+Physical therapy, speech therapy, and occupational therapy • You pay \$0.